marcusvanwinden/work_log_db/README.md

 ### Description

 I created a command-line application that will allow employees to enter their name, time worked, task worked on, and general notes about the task into a database.
 There is a way to add a new entry, list all entries for a particular employee, and list all entries that match a date or search term.
+The program records each of these items in a database.
+Additionally, I used unittest to test my code.